- University of Pittsburgh School of Law, J.D., 2009, magna cum laude

 David also regularly advises banks regarding legal issues and agreements pertaining to cash management, payment processing, deposit operations, online banking and fraud.
 He has drafted numerous agreements for banks related to their cash management and deposit products and services.

 In addition, David has experience in both public finance and real estate matters, including real property tax appeals.

-Prior to joining Vorys, David was internal counsel at First Niagara Bank.
-He also spent several years working as an attorney at a large regional law firm.
+Prior to joining Vorys, David was internal counsel at a bank.

 David received his J.D. magna cum laude from the University of Pittsburgh School of Law, where he was an articles editor for the University of Pittsburgh Law Review.
 He received his B.S. cum laude from the University of Utah.